plungepool/ag_editprofile/README.md

 1) Setup and [install Flutter](https://docs.flutter.dev/get-started/install) along with iOS or Android emulator or physical device to run on.
 2) Clone or download the code to local environment.
 3) Navigate to project root in terminal, run 'flutter pub get', 'flutter clean', and 'flutter run'.
 Ensure that dependencies are properly loaded without errors.
-4) Choose mobile platform, desktop platform, or web browser.
+4) Choose mobile platform or desktop platform.

 ## Demo video:
 https://github.com/plungepool/ag_editprofile/assets/54759532/feb0647a-f151-413c-b862-bbd716419266